One of my favorite things to do is photograph the beautiful San Francisco gardens. I love the color and variety of the gardens throughout the city.

 Best Time to Visit: The best time to visit is from mid-May to the end of October.

 The Japanese Tea Garden is another one of the beautiful San Francisco gardens.
 It's on the eastern end of Golden Gate Park just steps from the Botanical Gardens.
+It's also the oldest public Japanese Garden in the United States.

-Best Time to Visit: My favorite time to come here is in the spring when the Cherry Blossoms are in bloom.
+Best Time to Visit: My favorite time to come here is in the early spring when the Cherry Blossoms are in bloom.
 It adds additional beauty to the gardens from late March through the end of April.

-This popular attraction comes to life in the spring, summer and early fall when its flowers are in full bloom.
+This popular attraction comes to life in the spring, summer, and early fall when its flowers are in full bloom.
 They add a pop of color and make this crooked street even more beautiful.

 Best Time to Visit: You will get the best photos from April to September.
 Also, visit in the morning when the sun shines brightly on this fun stretch of Lombard Street.